 If a development cannot meet a standard, an applicant can apply for an adjustment or variance to deviate from the standard.
 The applicant would have to prove that the proposed development could meet the approval criteria for the adjustment or variance.
 The adjustment process provides the public with an opportunity to comment on applications as does the variance process, which also includes a public hearing.
 The option to apply for an adjustment to design-related standards in the proposed MU-I and MU-II zones provides flexibility through an administrative process that generally does not exist in other zones or overlay zones with design-related standards.
-Typically, when an applicant cannot meet a design standard in an overlay zone, they must go through an approval process that includes a public hearing.
+Typically, when an applicant cannot meet a design standard in an overlay zone, they must go through an approval process, including a public hearing.

-The proposed MU-I and MU-II zones also aim to make it easier to improve or alter existing buildings that do not meet the development standards.
+Improving or altering existing buildings that do not meet development standards will be easier under the proposed MU-I and MU-II zones than under current zoning.
 Currently, if a new zone is applied to a property and an existing building does not meet the new development standards in that zone, that building becomes nonconforming development.
 Any addition or alternative to a nonconforming development must meet all applicable development standards.
 In the proposed zones, existing buildings that do not meet the new development standards become continued development.

 The proposed zones create flexibility in when and how additions or alterations to continued development are required to meet development standards.
 For example, small additions are exempt from most development standards, while larger additions that impact a building's façade facing State Street must meet more standards.
 Continued development that is completely redeveloped must meet all standards.
 An applicant looking to alter or add to a continued development can apply for an adjustment or variance to deviate from a standard.